ValentinPhB/jsi_front/README.md

 $ python manage.py runserver
 ```

-Then open index.html with any browser.
+Then the server is running, just open index.html with any browser.

 ## 4. Author